By

 1000 Wives

 “How many wives do you have?” a student asked.
+“About a thousand,” answered the Lama.

 “Is that one of your wives over there?” the student gestured, indicating an extravagantly beautiful New York woman walking her jeweled collared dog up an east side parkway.